Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant username* | string | Username of the agent's login account
+merchantId* | string | Unique GUID of the merchant associated to the agent account username* | string | Username of the agent's login account